telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 EOF
 ```

-Appart from `id` and `type` fields (that define the ID and type of the entity),
+Apart from `id` and `type` fields (that define the ID and type of the entity),
-the payload containts a set of attributes.
+the payload contains a set of attributes.
 Each attribrute contains a value
 and a type.

-Orion Context Broker doesn't perform any checking on types (e.g. it doesn't
+Orion Context Broker doesn't perform any check on types (e.g. it doesn't
 check that when a context producer application updates the value of the
 temperature, this value is formatted as a float like `25.5` or `-40.23`
 and not something like `hot`).

 Upon receipt of this request, the broker will create the entity in its
-internal database, set the values for its attributes and will response
+internal database, it will set the values for its attributes and it will respond
 with a 201 Created HTTP code.

 Next, let's create Room2 in a similar way (in this case, setting